eguven/mobai/docs/rules_and_concepts.md

 Every X (TBD) turns, Y (TBD) units will spawn into the game map at player Forts (might change).

+### Game End

+Player loses when it runs out of units.

 ### Turn Resolution

 Every turn has the following steps

+* Turn begin, resetting action points, spawning new units
 * Players receive game state
 * Players send actions
 * Actions are verified, illegal actions are dropped